neoclide/coc.nvim/Readme.md

 It works on `vim >= 8.1` and `neovim >= 0.3.1`.

-It's a completion framework, language server client which support [extension features of VSCode](https://github.com/neoclide/coc.nvim/wiki/Using-coc-extensions)
+It's a completion framework and language server client which supports the [extension features of VSCode](https://github.com/neoclide/coc.nvim/wiki/Using-coc-extensions)

 <img src="https://user-images.githubusercontent.com/251450/52922829-23614e00-335f-11e9-8d33-3dae30ea4a9a.gif" width="400" height="255">